Skip to main content

 School of adult chinook salmon Spring Chinook Salmon.
 Credit: Michael Humling, U.S. Fish & Wildlife Service

 In response to unprecedented declines in chum and Chinook salmon on the Yukon and Kuskokwim rivers, the Alaska Salmon Task Force was created by an act of Congress.
-It requires the Secretary of Commerce to convene an Alaska Salmon Research Task Force within 90 days of the Act’s passage, or by March 29, 2023.
+Under the Act, the National Marine Fisheries Service, acting on behalf of the Secretary of Commerce, is required to convene an Alaska Salmon Research Task Force to identify data gaps and develop a collaborative science plan for sustainable management of salmon in Alaska.

 Task Force Purpose and Objectives